grscheller/neovim-notes/BasicTextEditing.md

 | `<C-t>`       | indent current line one tab stop                |
 | `<C-d>`       | un-indent current line one tab stop             |
 | `<C-v><char>` | insert literal character                        |

+All of the above commands, except for `<C-t>` and `<C-d>` come from the original vi.
+A subtle difference is that in vi these commands editted not the buffer, but the current edit of the buffer.
+This explains a `<C-u>` idiosyncratic bahavior.
+Vim/Neovim will first delete up to what was just typed before deleting to the beginning of the line, just like vi would have done.

 ---